pallupz/covid-vaccine-booking/README.md

 ### Important:
 - This is a proof of concept project.
 I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Use at your own risk.**
-- This CANNOT book slot automatically.
+- This CANNOT book slots automatically.
 It doesn't skip any of the steps that a normal user would have to take on the official portal.
 You will still have to enter the OTP and Captcha.
 - Do NOT use unless all the beneficiaries selected are supposed to get the same vaccine and dose.
 - There is no option to register new mobile or add beneficiaries.
 This can be used only after beneficiary has been added through the official app/site.
 - API Details (read the first paragraph at least): https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2